Jess-FisherKappen/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how the phototransitor works with light and dark.
+It was interesting to test out and see that the image on the microbit changes whether light is exposed to it or not.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as having lights that slowly start increasing their brightness as the sun goes down.
+You could be able to program the settings so only certain lights turn on.

 ### Experiment 3 - Dimming an LED using a potentiometer ###